Fictive-Flame/www/src/content/posts/why-video-marketing/post.md

 The data is clear: video content gets more engagement across platforms.
 Websites with video content are more likely to rank higher in search results, and social posts with video see significantly higher interaction rates.
 According to HubSpot, adding a video to a landing page can increase conversion by up to 80%.

 It's not just about flashy visuals, though.
 The goal is to deliver a message in a memorable, human way.
-A professional videographer understands how to combine visuals, sound, story, and pacing into a package that will tell your story effectively and convert viewers into customers.
+A team like ours understands how to combine visuals, sound, story, and pacing into a package that will tell your story effectively and convert viewers into customers.

 ## Evergreen Value: A Marketing Asset That Lasts